GatorEducator/execexam/README.md

 information about the test runs and failures.
 This includes the name, path, line number, and error message of each failing test.
-- **Output Filtering**: ExecExam filters the test output to keep only the lines that contain the label "FAILED".
+- **Output Filtering**: ExecExam filters the test output to keep only the lines that contain the label `FAILED`.
 This makes it easier to see which tests failed.
 - **Advice on Failures**: If any tests failed, ExecExam can give you advice on how to fix them.
 This feature uses a large language model to generate the advice.
 - **Exit Code**: Finally, ExecExam returns an exit code to indicate the overall success of the examination.
-The exit code is 0 if all tests passed, and 1 if any tests failed.
+The exit code is `0` if all tests passed, and `1` if any tests failed.

 ## 🎉 Get Started